City: Spokane Valley, Washington

 Education: Graduated from Central Valley High School in Spokane Valley in 1971.
-Holds a bachelor’s degree from Eastern Washington University and a master’s degree in organizational leadership from Gonzaga University.
+Has a bachelor's in general studies with a certificate in public relations from Eastern Washington University.
+Has a master's in organizational leadership from Gonzaga University.